Girl on Fire (album): Recording and production

 Recording sessions for the album took place at Jungle City Studios and Oven Studios in New York, Chalice Studios and The Record Plant in Los Angeles, Geejam Studios in Jamaica, and Metropolis Studios in London.
-Keys worked with a range of producers for Girl on Fire, including husband Swizz Beatz, Babyface, Kerry Brothers Jr. and Jeff Bhasker among others.
+Keys worked with a range of producers for Girl on Fire, including husband Swizz Beatz, Babyface, Kerry Brothers Jr. and Jeff Bhasker.
 When working on the album, Keys said she was not inspired by the current rhythmic trends in pop music.
 "I was really focused on writing, on the crafting of a song, more so than anything else.
 I didn't care about a beat.
 I didn't care about a hot track.
 I didn't even want to hear those things.
 I wanted to create a song."
 During a Keep a Child Alive concert in New York City, Keys met blues-rock guitarist Gary Clark Jr. Keys had initially asked Clark, Jr. if he would play the guitar elements from "While My Guitar Gently Weeps" by George Harrison.
 Seeing potential in Clark, Jr.'s skills, Keys would present him with the song "Fire We Make" and asked him if he could play some guitar on the track.
 Speaking about the collaboration he said, "I went in and I was like, 'What do you want me to do?' and she was like, 'This is the song.
 You just do what you do, and we'll see what happens.'
 It was one of the best studio experiences I've ever had."